vboyev-MSFT/defender-docs/defender-endpoint/behavior-monitor-macos.md

 ### Is there an impact on performance?

 NRI has a low impact on network performance.
-Instead of holding the connection and blocking, NRI makes a copy of the packet as it crosses the network and performs an asynchronous inspection.
+Instead of holding the connection and blocking, NRI makes a copy of the packet as it crosses the network, and NRI performs an asynchronous inspection.

 > [!NOTE]
 > When network real-time inspection (NRI) for macOS is enabled, you might see an increase in memory utilization.
 We are exploring ways to further optimize memory utilization.

-### Prerequisites for NRI
+### Requirements for NRI for macOS

 - The device must onboarded to Microsoft Defender for Endpoint.
-- Preview features must be enabled in the [Microsoft Defender portal](https://security.microsoft.com).
+- Preview features must be turned on in the [Microsoft Defender portal](https://security.microsoft.com).
 - The device must be in the Beta channel (formerly `InsiderFast`).
 - The minimum version number for Defender for Endpoint version number must be Beta (Insiders-Fast): [101.24092.0004](/defender-endpoint/mac-whatsnew#oct-2024-build-101240920004---release-version-2012409240) or newer.
 The version number refers to the app version (also known as Platform update).
-- Real-Time Protection (RTP) must be enabled.
+- Real-time protection must be enabled.
-- Behavior Monitoring (BM) must be enabled.
+- Behavior monitoring must be enabled.
 - Cloud-delivered protection must be enabled.
 - The device must be explicitly enrolled into the preview.

 ### Instructions

-1. E-mail us at `NRIonMacOS@microsoft.com` with information about your Microsoft Defender for Endpoint OrgID where you would like to have Network Real-Time Inspection (NRI) for macOS enabled.
+1. E-mail us at `NRIonMacOS@microsoft.com` with information about your Microsoft Defender for Endpoint OrgID where you would like to have network real-time inspection (NRI) for macOS enabled.

    > [!IMPORTANT]
    > In order to evaluate NRI for macOS, send email to `NRIonMacOS@microsoft.com`.
 Include your Defender for Endpoint Org ID.
 We're enabling this feature on a per-request basis for each tenant.